architech-boards/T1040/source/qs.rst

 To protect the default U-Boot in bank 0, it is a convention employed by Freescale to deploy work images into the alternate bank, and then switch to the alternate bank for testing.
 Switching to the alternate bank can be done in software and effectively swaps the first bank with the second bank, thereby putting the alternate bank in the bank 0 address range until further configuration or until a reset occurs.
 This protects banks 0 and keeps the board bootable under all circumstances.

-So we will boot the system from the bank 0 but we will write our files into the bank 4.
+So we will boot the system from the bank 0 but we will write our files into the **bank 4**.
 In this way if something goes wrong we have the bank 0 with a bootable system.
 The area of the flash memory where we put our compiled file are the following:

 +-------------+------------+---------------------------------------+---------------+
 | Range Start | Range End  | Definition                            | Size          |